Skip to content

 Boundary Conversion

 Raw strings only enter the system at boundaries — controllers, process paths, external API calls.
-At the boundary, you convert them to typed references with tagged templates:
+The preferred conversion uses .types({ Model }) on routes and processes so the param is already a Ref<T> inside the handler:

 TypeScript